positively4th/mth/README.md

 uploading all of it.
 If I can keep my motivation up and/or there is any interest the following parts will be added in the coming months:

-* Core - almost ready
+* Core - available

 Inlucdes the matrix/vector class.
 The function class.
 Basic functions.
 All functions support function composition and analytical derivatives.

-* Equations - not ready
+* Solvers - in progress

 A n-dimensional Newton–Raphson solver.